- are responsible for giving their cat a proper home by providing shelter, food, control and care.

 - must accept responsibility for a cat roaming outside their property.

 The Cat Protection Society often runs seminars on responsible cat care.
 Further information is available on the Cat Protection Society website.

-Sometimes the Council conducts cat-trapping campaigns in bushland areas where there is evidence that native wildlife is being threatened by cats.
-For this reason it is important that domestic cats are kept indoors at night, microchipped and identified with a collar and tag, so that if they are trapped they can be returned to their owners.
+Council conducts cat-trapping in bushland areas where there is evidence that native wildlife is being threatened by cats.
+It is important that cats are identifiable, through microchipping, so that if they are trapped they can be returned to their owners.

 Cat-trapping has also been introduced to stop cats straying and becoming feral.
-Feral cats cannot be effectively managed, and their uncontrolled breeding and wildlife attacks threaten the environment.
+It is difficult to manage feral cats due to their uncontrolled breeding, and attacks on wildlife which threaten the environment.